Needham & Company LLC Raises Zebra Technologies (NASDAQ:ZBRA) Price Target to $525.00

 In other Zebra Technologies news, CAO Colleen M. O’sullivan sold 967 shares of the business’s stock in a transaction dated Friday, February 19th.
 The shares were sold at an average price of $490.10, for a total value of $473,926.70.
 Following the transaction, the chief accounting officer now directly owns 4,509 shares in the company, valued at $2,209,860.90.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 Also, SVP Michael Cho sold 337 shares of the business’s stock in a transaction dated Thursday, March 4th.
 The shares were sold at an average price of $495.98, for a total transaction of $167,145.26.
 Following the completion of the transaction, the senior vice president now owns 4,639 shares in the company, valued at $2,300,851.22.
 The disclosure for this sale can be found here.
 Over the last 90 days, insiders have sold 51,535 shares of company stock worth $25,429,582.
 2.00% of the stock is owned by corporate insiders.

 Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
 CVA Family Office LLC purchased a new position in Zebra Technologies in the first quarter valued at about $33,000.
-West Oak Capital LLC bought a new stake in shares of Zebra Technologies in the first quarter valued at approximately $34,000.
-Ancora Advisors LLC raised its position in shares of Zebra Technologies by 47.9% in the fourth quarter.
-Ancora Advisors LLC now owns 71 shares of the industrial products company’s stock valued at $27,000 after purchasing an additional 23 shares during the period.
+West Oak Capital LLC purchased a new position in Zebra Technologies in the first quarter valued at about $34,000.
+Ancora Advisors LLC boosted its stake in Zebra Technologies by 47.9% in the fourth quarter.
+Ancora Advisors LLC now owns 71 shares of the industrial products company’s stock valued at $27,000 after acquiring an additional 23 shares during the last quarter.
 Semmax Financial Advisors Inc. bought a new stake in shares of Zebra Technologies in the first quarter valued at approximately $34,000.
 Finally, Huntington National Bank raised its position in shares of Zebra Technologies by 1,116.7% in the first quarter.
 Huntington National Bank now owns 73 shares of the industrial products company’s stock valued at $35,000 after purchasing an additional 67 shares during the period.
 Hedge funds and other institutional investors own 86.36% of the company’s stock.

 Zebra Technologies Company Profile